 - Choose one of the available formats:

-- Summary Exports – Provide detailed ad view data, including the metrics as they are shown on the stats page.Provides a structured file with one column per metric.
+- Summary Exports — provide detailed ad view data including the metrics as shown on the Stats page, with one column per metric.